 Simple Satipatthana Sutta

 1. Friends, this is the simplest way to feel more free, to overcome sadness and grief, to end suffering and unhappiness, to live a good life and to stop reacting to everything all the time.
-There are four ways to become more aware.
+You can learn to live like this, present without distractions, using four exercises.

-2. Which four ways?
+2. Which four exercises?
 By practicing carefully you can become fully aware of your body, feelings, mind, and experience.
 All without getting lost in desire, disgust, or confusion.
 XXX

 Sample texts